-Each subtype has specific receptors that can tell your cancer to grow.
+Each subtype has specific receptors that encourage cancer growth.
 Receptors include

 If the cancer has a specific type of receptor, it is positive for that receptor.
 For example, a cancer with the hormone receptor ER is called ER-positive, or ER+, disease.
 A cancer may be positive for more than 1 type of receptor.
 This means that your disease can have the following receptor statuses: